softwaregroup-bg/ut-browser-request/README.md

     $ npm test

 This will run the `test-run.js`, which wraps up `test.js` for the browser/phantom.
+You will need to make sure `devDependecies` are installed.

 ## License